carvilla333/Pandas-Homework/README.md

 This repository contains the documents that resulted from the pandas homework.
 From the two options given, the chosen option was number 1 where we worked on aquiring data for a game called Heroes of Pymoli.
 The final report includes each of the following:

-Player Count
+Player Count:
 -Total Number of Players

-Purchasing Analysis (Total)
+Purchasing Analysis (Total):
 -Number of Unique Items
 -Average Purchase Price
 -Total Number of Purchases
 -Total Revenue

-Gender Demographics
+Gender Demographics:
 -Percentage and Count of Male Players
 -Percentage and Count of Female Players
 -Percentage and Count of Other / Non-Disclosed

 Purchasing Analysis (Gender).
-The below each broken by gender
+The below each broken by gender:
 -Purchase Count
 -Average Purchase Price
 -Total Purchase Value
 -Average Purchase Total per Person by Gender

 Age Demographics.
-The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)
+The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.):
 -Purchase Count
 -Average Purchase Price
 -Total Purchase Value